-Raw hot sauce is the quickest, easiest condiment you can make.
-Here's how to make raw hot sauce from any peppers you like.
+Delicious, garlicky raw hot sauce is the quickest, easiest condiment you can make.
+Here's how to make hot sauce from fresh peppers - any sort you like!

 Have you ever tried making your own hot sauce?
 It's super easy and fun!
-And this raw hot sauce recipe might be the easiest yet!
+And this raw hot sauce recipe might be the easiest yet.
+You can make it using any fresh peppers you like!

-I love both cooked and raw hot sauce, and I tend to go for raw when I have fewer peppers handy.
+I love both cooked and raw hot sauce, and I tend to go for raw when I have just a few peppers handy.
 Cooking your peppers mellows their heat level, so going raw lets you achieve more heat with fewer peppers.

-This hot sauce was freaking amazing and only used six peppers to make.
+This hot sauce is freaking amazing and only uses six fresh, hot peppers to make.

 As a bonus, since you don't have to boil any vinegar to make it, it doesn't make the whole house smell like vinegar.
 My husband was pretty happy about that part.